 Tip: Study your successful competitors – especially those that have been in business longer than you.
 Look at their websites and study how they present their products and services to their customers and potential customers.
 Study their site colors, voice, use of graphics, illustrations and photos, and the overall site organization.
 Don’t be afraid to use bolder colors.

 Advanced Tip: Consider using larger, more readable font sizes for your content.
 As screen resolution has improved, many displays show smaller fonts in a too tiny to read size.
 Take a look at some of your favorite websites and consider which font sizes you prefer for viewing/reading.
 With few exceptions, you probably prefer sites that use larger fonts.

 7. Understand the difference between design and development.

 To build a website, you’ll need both design for the site and development of the site.
 Although some freelancers can do both, the skills for design and development are typically different and you may want to leverage different people for each part of the job.
 Freelance web developers tend to specialize in frontend or backend work.

-Frontend developers tend to focus on the client side – what your users see when they visit your website.
-Backend developers usually focus on the interaction between the server and databases.
+Frontend developers tend to focus on the client-side – what your users see when they visit your website.
+Backend developers usually focus on the interaction between the server and the databases.